bitwisecreative/imgdir/README.md

 - Change the `ADMIN_PASSWORD` in `config.php`
 - You can upload images manually to the `originals` folder
-- GIF animations are not retained after resizing (TBD)
+- GIF animations are not retained after resizing

 #### Image Modifiers (GET Params):